 The plans contractually limit the benefit to be provided for certain groups of current and future retirees.
 As a result, there is no health care trend associated with these groups.
-The discount rate used in determining the accumulated postretirement benefit obligation was 3.50% at March 30, 2019 and 3.70% at March 31, 2018.
-The discount rate used in determining the net periodic benefit cost was 3.70% for fiscal 2019, 3.70% for fiscal 2018, and 3.40% for fiscal 2017.
-To determine the postretirement net periodic benefit costs in fiscal 2019, the RP-2014 adjusted to 2006 blue collar mortality table projected to the measurement date with Scale MP-2018 was used.
-To determine the postretirement net periodic benefit costs in fiscal 2017 was used.
-To determine the postretirement net periodic benefit costs in fiscal 2017, the RP-2014 adjusted to 2006 blue collar mortality table projected to the measurement date with Scale MP-2017 was used.
-To determine the postretirement net periodic benefit costs in fiscal 2017, the RP-2014 adjusted to 2006 blue collar mortality table projected to the measurement date with Scale MP-2017 was used.
-To determine the postretirement net periodic benefit costs in fiscal 2017, the RP-2014 adjusted to 2006 blue collar mortality table projected to the measurement date with Scale MP-2016 was used.
+The discount rate used in determining the accumulated postretirement benefit obligation was 2.80% at March 28, 2020 and 3.50% at March 30, 2019.
+The discount rate used in determining the net periodic benefit cost was 3.50% for fiscal 2020, 3.70% for fiscal 2019, and 3.70% for fiscal 2018.
+To determine the postretirement net periodic benefit costs in fiscal 2020, the Pri-2012 Private Retirement Plans Blue Collar Amount Weighted Mortality Table, projected to the measurement date with Scale MP-2019, was used.
+To determine the postretirement net periodic benefit costs in fiscal 2019, the RP-2014 Adjusted to 2006 Blue Collar Mortality Table, projected to the measurement date with Scale MP-2018, was used.
+To determine the postretirement net periodic benefit costs in fiscal 2018, the RP-2014 Adjusted to 2006 Blue Collar Mortality Table, projected to the measurement date with Scale MP-2017, was used.

 The following benefit payments, which reflect future service as appropriate, are expected to be paid.
-The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2019:
+The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2020:

-14. Income Taxes
+15. Income Taxes